 Connected power solutions result in 15% savings on energy consumption for SMBs

 It’s a known fact that approximately 40 percent of energy consumption is due to buildings.
 Yet, not all buildings are the same: while we often look at large energy consumers such as manufacturing plants, to cite one, family homes and certainly the mentioned end customers of EcoXpert certified electrical contractors, which are massively present across the globe, add to it in a significant way as well.

 One could call it the ‘long tail of energy consumption’.
-Look at all the electricity and energy consumption going on in restaurants and fast food chains: fridges, freezers, ovens, lighting, potentially climate control, loads of kitchen equipment, the list goes on.
+Look at all the electricity and energy consumption going on in restaurants and other retail facilities such as fast food chains: fridges, freezers, ovens, lighting, potentially climate control, loads of kitchen equipment, the list goes on.

 However, it isn’t just about saving costs and getting a better grip on energy consumption and energy efficiency through intelligent solutions.
 It’s also about cost avoidance, including indirect costs.